instantolap/iolapCharts/Readme.md

       content: { startangle: 90 }
     }--></chart>

-Doughnut Charts are just Pie Charts with a space before the 1st series and between two serieses.
+Doughnut Charts are just Pie Charts with a space before the 1st series and between two series.
 Use the attribute **seriesspace** to change it, it accepts value between 0 (no space) and 1 (maximum space):

     <chart><!--{
       data: { dimensions: [[Mon, Tue, Wed, Thu, Fri, Sat, Sun]], values: [10,150,20,80,20,40,35] },